Some great tips for new actors in town

 as outlined by César

 It's so easy to make a website for yourself in today's age and also very affordable.
-It's also a write off for your taxes as an actor.
 Actors forget how important it is to be easily 'findable' by casting people.
 And by findable I mean on the first Google page when searching your name.
 First step is to buy a domain - preferably 'yourname.com'.
 This is easy to do and cheap.
 GoDaddy is an easy to use source for that.
 If you don't have a site up and ready yet, it's a good idea to point that domain to your imdb page or your actor's access resume link.
 Even a Facebook page.
 Something.
 Anything with your picture and some kind of info on there.
 The sooner the better too.
 Doing it now will give the Google search engine time to find it and index it, so when you're ready to be found by casting people you're already on page 1 in a Google search of your name.
+Also consider creating a YouTube channel.
+It's built in to your gmail account (assuming you use gmail).
+Every video you set to public on youtube gets indexed as well.

 Everyone in Hollywood knows that there's really just 2-3 sites you need to be on: Actor's Access, LA Casting and possibly Casting Frontier.
 Actors Access is primarily used for theatrical projects and LA Casting for commercials but as of Nov 14, 2017 FOX network purchased LA Casting to use for their projects, so you MUST BE ON BOTH!